-This chapter provides policy guidance to SFW on rules governing changes in the circumstances of a student that may have an impact on their entitlement to support, and on the recovery of overpayments of grants and loans from students who have received support under 2017 Regulations or the 2018 Regulations.
+This chapter provides policy guidance to Student Finance Wales (SFW) on rules governing changes in the circumstances of a student that may have an impact on their entitlement to support, and on the recovery of overpayments of grants and loans from students who have received support under The Education (Student Support) (Wales) Regulations 2017 (as amended) or The Education (Student Support) (Wales) Regulations 2018 (as amended).

-For information on changes of circumstance for postgraduate students, please see the 'AY 24/25 PG Masters' guidance or the 'AY 24/25 PG Doctoral' guidance.
+For information on changes of circumstance for postgraduate students, please see the 'AY 23/24 PG Masters' guidance or the 'AY 23/24 PG Doctoral' guidance.